Alcohol abuse is dangerous for your health, consume it with moderation.

 MARTELL IS BORN

-Jean Martell leaves his native Jersey and arrives in France to devote himself to studying and developing the art of cognac.
-He travels the region, searching for the finest eaux-de-vie and establishing ties with local wine-growers that will last for generations.
+For nearly 40 years, Jean Martell devotes himself to studying and developing the art of cognac.
+He travels the region searching for the finest eaux-de-vie, creating bonds with local growers that will last generations.
+After his death in 1753, his widow Rachel takes over the business, vowing to uphold his attention and integrity.

 STARS & STRIPES